cyris360/cyris360-framework/architecture.md

 * Network Security
 * Identity and Access Management (for your employees)
 * Secret Management
+* Data Protection
 * Vulnerabilty Management
 * Patch Management
 * Logging & Monitoring
+* Cloud Security Posture Management

 ## Product security
 A product might be running entirely in your own environment (API/Online service), in an external environment (Offline mobile app) or a combination of both (Web application/Connected mobile app).
 In all cases, you need to adopt a secure software development lifecycle specific to your product portfolio.
 The main difference lies in the operation step.
 The following activities are part of product architecture:
+* Security Requirements
+* Secure Build Environment
-* Secure Design
+* Secure Design & Reusable Reference Architcture
 * Secure Implementation
-* Secure testing
+* Secure Testing
-* Secure release and deployment
+* Secure Release and Deployment